biraj21/writers-avenue/README.md

    ```
    yarn dev
    ```
-10. run & play around with this project, say good things & give me some dopamine 😌
+10. play around with this project & say good things to reward me with some dopamine 😌